mgoldstein/takepart/drupal/sites/all/modules/custom/tp_digital_data/src/DigitalData/README.md

     category: {

       primaryCategory: "",      // The primary category of the page, for TakePart this is the content type.

-      primaryTopic: "",         // The primary topic of the page.

       topics: [""],             // All topics of the page in order of relevance.